-Please be warned that several of our customers have reported that Authorize.net has proven to be a difficult payment processor to work with.
-Instead, we strongly recommend Stripe or Braintree whenever possible.
+Warning: Please be warned that several of our customers have reported that Authorize.net has proven to be a difficult payment processor to work with due to its antiquated code base.
+Instead, we strongly recommend Stripe or Braintree whenever possible, as we don't experience these types of issues with them.
 If you find that you must use Authorize.net, please understand it's lack of usability is out of our control.
 However, our dedicated team remains committed to working with you to ensure that your store is running smoothly, quickly and with a minimum amount of trouble.

 Once set up, transactions will show up in the Transaction Details report on Authorize.net, rather than the Customer Information Manager.